 The purple log is the original data.
 This was purposely hidden.
 After getting the predictions, the comparison shows a good fit.
 This proves the validity of my deployed model.

-I successfully made an ML model that can reliably generate synthetic data for the PE log by using the historical well log data.
+I successfully made a model that can reliably generate synthetic data for the PE log by using the historical well log data.
 My frustrations as a geologist did not have a solution back in the day when machine learning was not as popular.
 But now I found a solution.

 I hope that this also helps your work, as it helped mine.